 Marc joined Watsi on December 16th, 2015.
-Four years ago, Marc became the 1678th member to automatically support a new Watsi patient every month.
-Since then, 4,323 more people have become monthly donors!
-Marc's most recent donation traveled 8,600 miles to support Ohmar, a 36-year-old woman from Thailand, to fund mobility restoring surgery for her fractured arm.
+Six years ago, Marc joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marc's most recent donation traveled 8,600 miles to support Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.